ChainShot/Uniswap-V3-Content/projects/Liquidity Mining/0.7.5/Create Pool/task.md

 ### <emoji id="checkered_flag" /> Your Goal: Initialize Pool

-On the `poolInitializer` contract you will find a `createAndInitializePoolIfNecessary` function which will allow us to initialize a pool with two tokens, a set trading fee, and a token price.
+On the `poolInitializer` contract you will find a `createAndInitializePoolIfNecessary` function (documented [here](https://docs.uniswap.org/protocol/reference/periphery/base/PoolInitializer#createandinitializepoolifnecessary)) which will allow us to initialize a pool with two tokens, a set trading fee, and a token price.
 Call this function to create a pool between your token and Wrapped Ether.

 The token order **does matter here**!
 Uniswap requires that the first token is the one with the **lower address**.
 Compare the two addresses before calling the function, you can compare them like this: